michaelc143/AppTemplate/backend/docs/apidocs.md

-# Chat Application API Documentation
+# Application API Documentation

-This API provides endpoints for user authentication and registration in a chat application.
+This API provides endpoints for user authentication and registration in a application.

 ## Endpoints